WCramRTC/GA_Classes/Steps/Step3_DisplayingAListOfItem.md

 ```

 And now inside of our MainWidnow() method lets refactor some code.
 Call our new method, PreloadInventory.
-It initalizes a new List<Item> and fills it with items.
+It initializes a new List<Item> and fills it with items.
 Just make sure your List<Item> is names `inventory`.

 Then we attach to the ItemsSource.
 If everything works properly, you should now have a full inventory where you can see the item descriptions.